SenseNet/sn-resources/docs/gitflow/gitflow.md

 # SN Gitflows

+Branches (?where do bugs go?)
+* *master*: permanent branch for releases and production environments
+* *develop*: permanent branch for aggregating feature developments
+* *feature*: temporary branch for feature developments
+* *hotfix*: temporary branch for urgent and high importance fixes
+* *staging*: temporary branch for creating QA build with released backend(?)

 ## Feature flow
 * Start with a well defined issue
 * Create a *feature* branch from *develop* branch